Namgyu-Youn/wabdb-sync/README.md

 ## wandb-sync
-- **🎉  wandb-sync always welcome new contributer 🎉**
+- WandB is useful..
+But for collaboration, Notion is better! 😃
+- So, I made auto-sync recorder (WandB -> Notion).

+## Installation
-- Run Machine/Deep learning model using wandb, and automatically record experimental data using API.
+- Run Machine/Deep Learning model using wandb, and automatically record experimental data using API.
 - It is useful for tracking and managing your experiments.

 **Features**
-- Load running data from WandB and automatically record it to Google Spreadsheet, Notion.
+- Load running data from WandB and automatically record it to Notion, Google Spreadsheet.
-- Use ```FIXED_HEADERS``` for your customization.
 - Handle NaN value and special character (ex. ◈, @ )